-The International SOS Foundation is pleased to announce that we now accept entries for the 2023 Duty of Care Awards.
+The International SOS Foundation is pleased to announce that we have launched the 2023 Duty of Care Awards.
 The Awards, honour organisations, institutions, NGOs and individuals that have raised the standards of protecting the health, safety, security and wellbeing of their people.

 For over six years, the Awards have recognised organisations that fulfil their Duty of Care responsibilities by enhancing work conditions globally, improve people’s welfare and ultimately, help save lives.

 - 21 November 2022: Entries Close

 - February 2023: Shortlist Announced

 Stay tuned for more information!

 - Communications - This award recognises an effective communications campaign or programme aimed at mitigating health or security risks impacting a global workforce.
 Examples include, internal and external communication plans built to proactively inform on topics, threats or news to provide clarity or two-way communication tools used to interact with employees both domestically and while abroad.

 - COVID-19 Agility & Response - This category recognises an organisation that demonstrated outstanding response to COVID-19 in protecting the health and wellbeing of their workforce.
 From information or advice to mental health support and evacuations, this organisation has been on the front foot of ensuring their people remain safe and their organisation remains resilient.

 - Duty of Care Ambassador - This category recognises an individual who has made significant impact in protecting their workforce.
 From spearheading internal programmes or leading the development of new policies or procedures, this individual has led the way in their organisation, taking a prominent role in the protecting their workforce.